Comprehensive investigation on baryon number violating nucleon decays involving an axion-like particle: BNV ALP interactions in the EFTs

 \subsection{BNV ALP interactions in the ChPT}

 All aLEFT operators under consideration contain three light quarks without being acted upon by a derivative.
-For this class of operators, their chiral matching has been systematically investigated in \cite{Liao:2025vlj} for the pure pseudoscalar meson case and in \cite{Liao:2025sqt} for those also involving a vector meson.
-In this work, we focus on the psedudoscalar meson sector and utilize the chiral results in \cite{Liao:2025vlj} for the subsequent analysis.
-We define the octet pseudoscalar field by $\Sigma(x) = \xi^2(x) = \exp[i\sqrt{2}\Pi(x)/F_0]$ and baryon field by $B(x)$, with
+For this class of operators, their chiral matching has been investigated systematically in~\cite{Liao:2025vlj} for the pure pseudoscalar meson case and in~\cite{Liao:2025sqt} for those also involving a vector meson.
+In this study, we focus on the pseudoscalar meson sector and utilize chiral results in \cite{Liao:2025vlj} for the subsequent analysis.
+We define the octet pseudoscalar field by $\Sigma(x) = \xi^2(x) = \exp[i\sqrt{2}\Pi(x)/F_0]$ and baryon field by $B(x)$ with